Southwestern Community College District

 support an inclusive educational and employment environment.

-Under the direction of the Grounds Maintenance Supervisor, perform
+Under direction of the Program Director, Fire Science, perform a

 Knowledge and Abilities:

 - Serve as primary contact, liaison, and resource for assigned

 functions and programs with staff, students, and the general